heathermiller/dist-prog-book/chapter/8/big-data.md

 ## Programming Models
 ### Data parallelism
-The motivation for MapReduce {% cite dean2008mapreduce  --file big-data %} is that we want to use hundreds/thousands of machines to do data processing in parallel, but we don’t want to deal with low-level management for distribution and parallelization.
-MapReduce can help this by abstracting computing logic into simple map and reduce functions and let the computation model handle the parallelization and distribution, provide fault tolerance, manage I/O scheduling and get proper status updates.
-The solution in the MapReduce paper is simple and powerful in terms of separating programming model and the executing model.
-This model applies to computations that are usually parallelizable: A `map` function can operate on each logical "record", this generates a set of intermediate key/value pairs, and then a `reduce` function applies on all values that share the same key and generate one or zero output value.
+The motivation for MapReduce {% cite dean2008mapreduce  --file big-data %} is that we want to use hundreds/thousands of machines to do data processing in parallel, but there are issues of how to parallelize the computation, distribute the data and handle failures.
+MapReduce solves this by abstracting parallelizable computations into simple map and reduce functions.
+The model can automatically handle the parallelization and distribution, provide fault tolerance, manage I/O scheduling and get proper status updates.
+The computation accepts a set of key/value pairs as input and produces a set of key/value pairs as output.
+The process involves two phases: *Map* and *Reduce*:
+- *Map*, written by the user, accepts a set of key/value pairs("record") as input, applies *map* operation on each record, then it produces a set of intermediate key/value pairs as output.
+- *Shuffle*, provided by MapReduce library, groups the all the intermediate values of the same key together and pass to *Reduce* function.
+- *Reduce*, also written by the user, accepts an intermediate key and a set of values associated with that key, operate on them, produces zero or one output value.

 Conceptually, the map and reduction functions have associated **types**:

 \\[map (k1,v1) \rightarrow  list(k2,v2)\\]